jasikpark/jasik-xyz/content/how-to-add-mathjax-to-your-hugo-blog/index.md

 +++
 Date = "2018-09-03T11:27:43-05:00"
-tags = ["math", "javascript", "github"] title = "How to Add MathJax to Your Hugo Blog" type = "post"
+Tags = ["math", "javascript", "github"]
+Title = "How to Add MathJax to Your Hugo Blog"
+Type = "post"

 +++